nmandal/longevity-compendium/src/pages/docs/apple-workouts-metrics.md

 {% figure src="/apple-workouts/share-workouts.jpeg" /%}

-- Share CSV and save in same folder as other data
+- Share CSV and save CSV in a directory called `workouts` within a `data` directory.